 Can I still take advantage of Down Payment/Closing Cost Assistance?
 Yes!
 That's one of the major benefits of this program.
 The options are listed below:

 What kind of home can I purchase?
-Single-family structures, townhomes and units in approved Planned Unit Developments or condominiums and new multi-sectional manufactured homes.
+Single-family structures, townhomes and units in approved Planned Unit Developments or condominiums.
 All must be located in West Virginia.

 What types of mortgage insurance does the Fund accept?
 We take all mortgage insurance including FHA, VA, RD and private mortgage insurance.